-In this paper, we consider two-player turn-based games played for infinitely many rounds on a weighted graph where a priority is associated to each state and a weight is associated to each edge.
+In this paper, we consider two-player turn-based games played for infinitely many rounds on a weighted graph where a priority is associated to each state and an integer weight (encoded in binary) is associated to each edge.
 In each round, the player owning the current state chooses an outgoing edge to a successor state, thus the game results in an infinite play.
-The qualitative specification is a parity condition, a canonical way to express the $\omega$ -regular objectives [19]: a play satisfies the parity condition if the least priority occurring infinitely often in the play is even; the quantitative specification requires that the sum of the weights along the play (that we interpret as the level of energy, or resource usage) remains always positive.
-The main algorithmic question about such energy parity games is to decide if there exists an initial credit (or initial energy level) such that one player has a strategy to maintain the level of energy positive while satisfying the parity condition, and if the answer is yes, to compute the minimum such initial credit.
+The qualitative specification is a parity condition, a canonical way to express the $\omega$ -regular objectives [23].
+A play satisfies the parity condition if the least priority occurring infinitely often in the play is even.
+The quantitative specification is an energy condition which requires that the sum of the weights along the play (that we interpret as the level of energy, or resource usage) remains always positive.
+Energy parity games can be viewed as games played on one-counter automata with fairness condition.
+The main algorithmic question about energy parity games is to decide if there exists an initial credit (or initial energy level) such that one player has a strategy to maintain the level of energy positive while satisfying the parity condition, and if the answer is yes, to compute the minimum such initial credit and a winning strategy.

 Energy parity games generalize both parity games and energy games.
-It is known that memoryless strategies are sufficient to win parity games [11] and energy games [6, 4], and therefore the problem of deciding the winner of a parity game, and the problem of deciding the existence of an initial credit sufficient to win an energy game are both in NP $\cap$ coNP.
+It is known that memoryless strategies are sufficient to win parity games [12] and energy games [8, 4], and therefore the problem of deciding the winner of a parity game, and the problem of deciding the existence of an initial credit sufficient to win an energy game are both in NP $\cap$ coNP.
 It is a long standing open question to know if these problems can be solved in polynomial time.
-In this paper, we present the following results about energy parity games: (a) we study the complexity of winning strategies and we give bounds on the amount of memory needed to win; (b) establish the computational complexity of the problem of deciding the winner; (c) present an algorithmic solution to compute the minimum initial credit; and (d) show polynomial equivalence with mean-payoff parity games.
-The details of our contributions are as follows, some proofs are omitted by lack of space.
+In this paper, we present the following results about energy parity games: (1) we study the complexity of winning strategies and we give bounds on the amount of memory needed to win; (2) we establish the computational complexity of the problem of deciding the winner; (3) we present an algorithmic solution to compute the minimum initial credit; and (4) we show polynomial equivalence with meanpayoff parity games.
+The details of our contributions are as follows.

-Strategy complexity.
-First, we show that finite-memory strategies are sufficient to win energy parity games, but memory of exponential may be required even in the special case of one-player games.
-We present an exponential memory upper bound for the winning strategies, and we show that the spoiling strategies of the opponent need no memory at all (memoryless spoiling strategies exist).
+1. Strategy complexity.
+First, we show that finite-memory strategies are sufficient to win energy parity games, but exponential memory may be required even in the special case of one-player games.
+We present an exponential memory upper bound for the winning strategies.
+Our memory bound is $n \cdot d \cdot W$ , where n is the size of the state space, d is the number of priorities, and W is the maximum absolute value of the weights.
+This bound is exponential since W can be encoded in log W bits, but polynomial in n and d.
+We show that the spoiling strategies of the opponent need no memory at all (memoryless spoiling strategies exist).